Should I root my Android phone

 It does not matter that automatically removing permission after some time can increase the security of the device.

-If I’ve configured a program in a certain way, I expect it to work so.
+If I’ve configured a program in a certain way, I expect it to continue to work that way.
 It does not matter if I use the program once a month or every day.

 There are better mechanisms (like disabling applications and controlling startup programs) for managing infrequently used programs.